 In November 2012 Living Waters Church started an exciting partnership with Compassion UK.
 We have linked with a church in Kisumu, Kenya, who with the help of Compassion are rescuing children from absolute poverty one at a time in Jesus' name.

 Compassion's church-based projects are setting children at a place of importance at the table of Kenya's future.
-Currently, there are over 80,727 registered children in more that 316 projects since Compassion began work in Kenya in 1980.
-Kenya also currently has 32 child survival programs and 261 active leadership development program students.
+Currently, there are over 80,727 registered children in more than 316 projects since Compassion began work in Kenya in 1980.
+Kenya also currently has 32 child survival programs and 261 active leadership development programs.

-As a church we have sponsored nearly 50 children in the same project and there are already plans to go for a visit in 2015.
+As a church we have sponsored nearly 50 children in the same project and there is the chance to expand that if more people would like to be involved..

 The project is called "key to life Kisumu Child Development Centre" project number KE-434.
 It located about 4 kilometers southeast of Kisumu.The church Partner is Key to life church Kisumu